 We use the term Koinonia, which is the Christian value of 'Community', to reflect that at Adderley Church of England School we all work together.
 The children are supported in their understanding of Christian values alongside British Values to guide their actions.

-As part of our RE lessons we may visit the church or meet with Reverend Michael to learn about the building, Christian worship and to discuss questions raised by the children through their work.
+As part of our RE lessons we may visit the church or meet with Reverend Richard to learn about the building, Christian worship and to discuss questions raised by the children through their work.

 Our status is "voluntary controlled" which means that we are "controlled" by the Local Authority (Shropshire) but that we have strong links with the parish.
 In addition it means that every three years we are inspected under the SIAMS (Statutory inspection of Anglican and Methodist Schools) legislation.